ibm-cloud-docs/containers/cs_clusters.md

   * If you want to create a [multizone cluster](/docs/containers?topic=containers-ha_clusters#multizone), repeat this step to create additional subnets in all of the zones that you want to include in your cluster.
   * VPC subnets provide IP addresses for your worker nodes and load balancer services in the cluster, so create a VPC subnet with enough IP addresses, such as 256.
 You cannot change the number of IPs that a VPC subnet has later.
   * Do not use the following reserved ranges: `172.16.0.0/16`, `172.18.0.0/16`, `172.19.0.0/16`, and `172.20.0.0/16`.
+  * Do not delete the subnets that you attach to your cluster during cluster creation or when you add worker nodes in a zone.
+If you delete a VPC subnet that your cluster used, any load balancers that use IP addresses from the subnet might experience issues, and you might be unable to create new load balancers.
 5. Create the cluster in your VPC.
 You can use the `cluster create vpc-classic` command to create a single zone cluster in your VPC with worker nodes that are connected to one VPC subnet only.
 If you want to create a multizone cluster, you can use the {{site.data.keyword.cloud_notm}} console, or [add more zones](/docs/containers?topic=containers-add_workers#vpc_add_zone) to your cluster after the cluster is created.
 The cluster takes a few minutes to provision.
     ```
     ibmcloud ks cluster create vpc-classic --name <cluster_name> --zone <vpc_zone> --vpc-id <vpc_ID> --subnet-id <vpc_subnet_ID> --flavor <worker_flavor> [--kube-version <major.minor.patch>] --provider vpc-classic [--workers <number_workers_per_zone>] [--disable-public-service-endpoint]